 More Tools You Can Connect

 With Dropbox, Google Chrome users have access to an extension called Dropbox for Gmail.
 This helpful Dropbox tool will display the Dropbox button at the bottom of the compose email window.
-Just click that button, browse or search for a file or photo in the pop-up window, and then select Insert Link.
+Just click that button, browse or search for a file or photo in the pop-up window, and then select Choose.
 This will send a link to that item to your recipient without you having to navigate from your inbox.

 Helpful Tips and Tricks